playshub/playshub-solana/unity-sdk/README.md

 - Interact with SOL wallet
 - Purchasing item by sending SOL transactions

+## Payment process
+- The user sends a transaction with an attached memo containing userId and itemId.
+- The indexer service polls via RPC to confirm the purchase.
+Upon successful confirmation.
+- The indexer service notifies the game server to update the purchased resources.

 ## Technique

 - @solana/web3js: a JavaScript library that provides tools for interacting with the Solana blockchain